aarroyoc/mapaly/README.md

 # mapaly
-Mapaly is an educational geography website
+Mapaly is an educational geography website.
+On its operations its called: Mapaquiz

 ## Development